 Numbers soared to 600 in 1897 and this created the need for a new school.
 This was completed in 1899 when the present two-storey building was built for approximately 2000 Pounds ($4000).

 In 1982 both boys and girls schools amalgamated with the formation of St Patrick’s College, Years 8-12 and St Patrick’s Primary, Years 1-7.
+In 2015, Year 7 became the first year of secondary schooling and the current Primary school site is home to Prep to Year 6 students.

 Our school history is richly blessed by the dedication and hard work of the Sisters of St Joseph, the Sisters of Mercy and the Christian Brothers.